Aum-Kansara/GPT-Call/Readme.md

   * ### 1.
 Voice cloning Deep Learning Model
   * ### 2.
 User Interface of Mobile App
 ### You can follow above given steps to run it on your local machines.
-### You can also open new issue with your suggested ideas.
+### You can also open new issue with your suggested ideas or make pr to update documentation.